kdvb9z8scz-dot/MaStat-thesis/README.md

 # MaStat-thesis
-This repository contains code required to reproduce the data analysis I conducted for my thesis in Statistical Data Analysis (Ghent University).
+This repository contains all code required to reproduce the data analysis for my thesis in Statistical Data Analysis (Ghent University), as well as some of the output.

 Contents:
 - Data documentation: legends for the variables